spotify/bigtable-autoscaler/README.md

 If the cluster was at 3 nodes, this will immediately rescale the cluster to 4 nodes as that's the minimum threshold.
 If you generate some significant load to the cluster, it may scale up to 6 nodes.

+### Using a Cloud SQL Postgres database as persistent storage

+If you want to run this in production, consider using a Cloud SQL postgres database to store the state.
+We recommend connecting using the [JDBC socket factory](https://cloud.google.com/sql/docs/postgres/connect-external-app#java).
+You can specify the jdbcUrl either in a custom config file or as an environment variable.

-### Registering Jersey Resources and Providers Dynamically
+## Registering Jersey Resources and Providers Dynamically
 You can register any additional JAX-RS resource, JAX-RS or Jersey contract provider or JAX-RS feature by editing the [config file](/src/main/resources/bigtable-autoscaler.conf).
 You can either
 * add a package to `additionalPackages` for any resource to be discovered.
 For this to work, resources to be discovered should be annotated.
 * add a fully qualified class name to `additionalClasses` (semicolon separated).

-### Using a Cloud SQL Postgres database as persistent storage

-If you want to run this in production, consider using a Cloud SQL postgres database to store the state.
-We recommend connecting using the [JDBC socket factory](https://cloud.google.com/sql/docs/postgres/connect-external-app#java).
-You can specify the jdbcUrl either in a custom config file or as an environment variable.

 ## How does it work?

 The Bigtable autoscaler is a backend service that periodically sends